 The eToro platform is intuitive and straightforward to use, making it a good choice for beginners.
 It offers commission-free stock and ETF trading (other fees apply).

 Opening an account and depositing is easy, and you can even try it out with virtual money.
-You can buy cryptocurrency via various payment options, including credit cards and PayPal.
+You can buy cryptocurrency via various payment options, including debit cards and bank transfers.
 On the downside, the only currency accepted is the USD, so you’ll pay currency conversion costs upon deposit and withdrawal, and spreads can be high for some products.

 Want to know more about eToro?
 Read our full eToro review.